Niterux/mastercomfig/docs/customization/modules.md

 Modules are backed with aliases, so you can easily use them in advanced customization and scripting.

-If you want to disable running a module entirely, you can put (for example) `alias textures` in `overrides/modules.cfg`.
+If you want to disable running a module entirely, you can put (for example) `alias texture_quality` in `overrides/modules.cfg`.
 This will prevent mastercomfig from running texture commands.
 An exception to this rule is the Snapshot Buffer module.
 To fully disabled it, you must use `snapshot_buffer=custom`.

 Since module aliases act like normal commands, you can use them in the console to change game settings easily.
 For example, enter `textures_high` into the console to temporarily set your texture quality to high for that game session.
 You can reset your modules to what they were on startup by entering `run_modules` into the console.